 Code Style.
 VB.NET

 On this page of JetBrains Rider settings, you can configure various aspects of code style in VB.NET.
-Code style preferences are grouped in the following tabs:
+Code style preferences are grouped in tabs, which are listed in this topic.

 Tabs, Indents, Alignment

 If there are .editorconfig files that affect your solution, preferences on this and other tabs with code style settings could be overridden by EditorConfig styles.
 You will see a yellow warning if at least one preference on the page is overridden by EditorConfig or Clang-Format styles for the current file, each overridden preference will also be highlighted with yellow.
 For example:

 Combine indentation and alignment in multiline constructs

 If your preferences say that whitespaces should be used for indents, JetBrains Rider will also use whitespaces to align multiple constructs — for example, when function parameters on multiple lines are aligned by the first parameter:

 However, when you choose to use tabs for indents, there could be different ways for aligning multi-line constructs.
 JetBrains Rider lets you choose which of these ways to use when creating new and reformatting existing code.